 FETA – International street and open-air theatres festival in Gdansk

-Every year in July, thousands of Gdansk citizens and visitors come to the Lower Gdansk – district where usually nobody comes.
-This is because of FETA- International street and open-air theatres festival, that takes over the district for one weekend.
+Every year in July, thousands of Gdansk citizens and visitors came to the Lower Gdansk – district where usually nobody comes.
+This was because of FETA- International Street and open-air Theatres Festival, which took over the district for one weekend.
+However, in 2023 FETA takes place in other parts of Gdansk: Reagan Park and Plac Zebran Ludowych.

 FETA started as a one-time event in 1997 – when Gdansk celebrated its millennium.
 But it was so well received by the public, that soon it changed into a regular event.
 And although it had to leave Lower Gdansk for the time it was being refurbished, nobody doubts that this is the place where it fits best – with the old fortifications serving as natural amphitheatres.

-FETA usually takes place on the second weekend of July (the detailed programme is usually announced a couple of weeks earlier).
-The opening spectacle is usually on Thursday evening, and then the rest follow on Friday evening, Saturday and Sunday.
+In 2023, Feta will take place on 7-9 July.
+The opening spectacle will be on Friday evening at Plac Zebran Ludowych (Lviv Voskresinnia Theatre “Ukraine.
+Shevchenko’s Testament.”), and then the rest follow on Saturday and Sunday in Reagan Park.
 Although some spectacles are performed more than once, it is always a challenge to see all of them.
 You need to move quickly between the scenes to see the ones you want to see.

 FETA – what to expect?

 What to expect from FETA?
 Well, the best thing is: you never know.
-Some of the artists will make you laugh, some of the artists will make you cry.
-Some of them will drag you to the scene to participate in the performance, and some will only encourage you to take a small part in it.
+Some artists will make you laugh, and some will make you cry.
+Some of them will drag you to the scene to participate in the performance, while the others will only encourage you to take a small part in it.
 Sometimes there is lots of fire, lights and sounds, and sometimes it’s a one-man show of an artist, who performs only with his body.
 Theatres come from all over Europe, so usually you don’t need to speak any Polish to have fun here.
 Some of the performances may require parental discretion, and some are specifically targeted at children – it’s usually marked in the programme.

 What you might expect are rain (July is the rainiest month in Gdansk) and mosquitos.
 So prepare for both.
 But still – remember that your umbrella will block the view of those standing behind you.